TVS Wego: Product

 The TVS Wego is powered by a 109.7cc CVT-i high torque and a variometer transmission for providing power on demand.
-The company claims to deliver a 62 kmpl mileage.
+The company claims to deliver a 62 km/L mileage.
 It has a low friction design, moly coat piston, and low friction engine oil.

+The Wego has a stainless steel muffler guard, a full digital speedometer, body-coloured grab fails, blacked-out alloy wheels, and two-tone colours.

-For its male consumers, TVS Wego offers a large capacity engine, full metallic body for more sturdiness, and a spacious seat.
-For its female consumers, TVS Wego provides light and compact with easy to handle mechanicals and included storage space.
+The TVS Wego has a full metallic body for more sturdiness and included storage space.

-The scooter is designed to package 12 inch wheels, a low seat height for easy ground reach, external fuel fill, and under seat storage.
+The scooter is designed to package 12-inch wheels, a low seat height for easy ground reach, external fuel fill, and under seat storage.

-It is equipped with a fully digital instrument console that sports a trip meter and gives the rider service reminders, low fuel, and low battery indicators.
+It is equipped with a fully digital instrument console which includes a trip meter and gives the rider service reminders, low fuel, and low battery indicators.

-It has a telescopic suspension and gas filled rear shock absorbers for providing comfort to the rider.
-A patented easy center stand is geared at making it convenient for the user to put the bike up on center stand.
+It has a telescopic suspension and gas filled rear shock absorbers and a patented easy center stand.

 Other features include a dual side handle lock for ease in parking, a kick start mechanism that makes it possible to start the scooter while sitting, a luminous ignition key for better visibility, and tubeless tyres.